oatpp/website/docs/docs/components/orm/README.md

 [[toc]]

-## How It Looks Like
+## High-Level Overview

+### Declare DbClient

 The main component you are going to work with is the [DbClient](/api/latest/oatpp/orm/DbClient/).
+You may treat it as the main point interfacing with your data.
 Here you declare database queries and manage database schema migrations.

-### Declaration

 Database queries are declared with the help of code-gen macros.
 DbClient code generation section must begin with